saskeli/bit_vector/README.md

 Clone the repository recursively (`git clone --recursive https://github.com/saskeli/bit_vector.git`) to ensure availability of [DYNAMIC](https://github.com/xxsds/DYNAMIC).

-If a sufficiently new version of g++ is available, you can simply compile the benchmarking binaries with `make bench`.
+If a sufficiently new version of g++ is available, you can simply compile the benchmarking binaries with "`make bench`".

 ## Requirements